-1c.2-3 Type of Evidence (Check all that apply): Selected individual studies (rather than entire body of evidence)
+1c.2-3 Type of Evidence (Check all that apply):

+Selected individual studies (rather than entire body of evidence)

-1c.4 Directness of Evidence to the Specified Measure (State the central topic, population, and outcomes addressed in the body of evidence and identify any differences from the measure focus and measure target population): Evidence generated through national validation study of C-CAT instrument, including surveys of patients and staff.
+- 1c.4 Directness of Evidence to the Specified Measure (State the central topic, population, and outcomes addressed in the body of evidence and identify any differences from the measure focus and measure target population):

-1c.5 Quantity of Studies in the Body of Evidence (Total number of studies, not articles): Body of evidence composed of 1 multisite study involving two phases.
+Evidence generated through national validation study of C-CAT instrument, including surveys of patients and staff. - 1c.5 Quantity of Studies in the Body of Evidence (Total number of studies, not articles): Body of evidence composed of 1 multisite study involving two phases.
 The first phase was for psychometric testing and to refine and simplify the tools.
 The first-round patient surveys also included standard items about quality and trust in health care, which were used to assess the construct validity of the toolkit domains.
-Following the first round of field tests, 9 of the original 13 organizations agreed to perform reassessments using the refined tools to assess variability in performance within and between organizations.

-1c.6 Quality of Body of Evidence (Summarize the certainty or confidence in the estimates of benefits and harms to patients across studies in the body of evidence resulting from study factors.
+Following the first round of field tests, 9 of the original 13 organizations agreed to perform reassessments using the refined tools to assess variability in performance within and between organizations. - 1c.6 Quality of Body of Evidence (Summarize the certainty or confidence in the estimates of benefits and harms to patients across studies in the body of evidence resulting from study factors.
 Please address: a) study design/flaws; b) directness/indirectness of the evidence to this measure (e.g., interventions, comparisons, outcomes assessed, population included in the evidence); and c) imprecision/wide confidence intervals due to few patients or events): Study took place at 13 sites selected through a competitive process in order to achieve broad representation of sites.
 As such, non-random samples were used.
-Sites selected were in all geographic regions of the country with diverse patient and staff populations.

-1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Study was conducted in 13 geographically and ethnically diverse health care organizations.
+Sites selected were in all geographic regions of the country with diverse patient and staff populations. - 1c.7 Consistency of Results across Studies (Summarize the consistency of the magnitude and direction of the effect): Study was conducted in 13 geographically and ethnically diverse health care organizations.
 Of the 13 organizations, 5 were large, urban hospitals or clinics; 4 were small, rural hospitals or clinics; and 4 were federally qualified health centers.
 Of the original 13 sites, 9 were involved in phase 2 in which performance variability was assessed.
-Results demonstrated variability in performance, with the lowest score being 38.5 and the highest being 73.4 (delta of 34.9).

-1c.8 Net Benefit (Provide estimates of effect for benefit/outcome; identify harms addressed and estimates of effect; and net benefit - benefit over harms):
+Performance on the community engagement measure (domain) of the CCAT varies across sites.
+Among field-test sites, the average score was 77.8.
+The lowest scoring organization scored 68.3, while highest scoring organization scored 83.1. - 1c.8 Net Benefit (Provide estimates of effect for benefit/outcome; identify harms addressed and estimates of effect; and net benefit over harms):